SingleManTH/agiletoolkit.org/docs/overview/design.md

 ## The Extensibility Principle

-Composability is only the first step to a truly Agile web framework.
+Composability is only the first step to a truly agile web framework.
 In many ways the toughest challenge is adding functionality to your components as your application evolves.

 This is where you need [Extensibility](http://en.wikipedia.org/wiki/Extensibility) &ndash; the ability to add new functionality without breaking existing tested code.

 To achieve Composability our Model and View objects store their parameters and only render output at the last moment, once they know what other objects they're working with.
 So all their settings can be changed at any stage before they render.

-This adds power to the traditional 'Extend and Override' principle of object-oriented software.
-For example you can reconfigure Views and their subcomponents after they are added to your application, or even destroy them if you wish.
+So extended components can reconfigure any aspect of the parent and its subcomponents, and they can be farther.

 And Agile Toolkit gives you additional ways to extend your objects:

 * Use call-backs (hooks) to inject event-aware code
 * Inject new methods into any object with addMethod() or even into all objects simultaniously (as PHP5.5 traits do for classes)
-    * Replace standard classes with your own (so you can, for example, swap out the default Grid class)
+* Replace standard classes with your own (so you can, for example, swap out the default Grid class).

  The Extensibility features in Agile Toolkit add agility to your development process.